Husky Vets take second at annual SVA business competition

 USM community honors fallen heroes with 9.4 mile hike on September 11

-On Monday, September 11, 16 years since the terrorist attack on the World Trade Center, 30 USM veterans, students, faculty and staff particitpated in a 9.4 mile hike from USM's Portland campus to the Gorham campus to honor Maine's fallen heroes.
+In an event covered by a variety of local media, 30 USM veterans, students, faculty and staff participated in a 9.4 mile hike from USM's Portland campus to the Gorham campus to honor Maine's fallen heroes.

 USM's The Summit Project Ruck to honor Maine's fallen heroes rescheduled to September 11, 2017